Arthritis, specifically “osteoarthritis,” is the end result of lifelong injuries, conditions and everyday wear and tear on the musculoskeletal system.

 As a load bearing joint, the knee joint is one of the most commonly affected joints in the body.
 There are multiple causes of knee arthritis, including a genetic predisposition, heavy activity, excessive body weight, and previous injuries or surgery to the joint.
 Other causes of knee arthritis include generalized inflammatory conditions, such as rheumatoid arthritis and related syndromes.

-A partial knee replacement, a less invasive or minimally invasive procedure, removes only the damaged area of the knee joint and replaces it with just those components required to restore normal knee function.
+A partial knee replacement, also known as unicompartmental, removes only the damaged area of the knee joint and replaces it with just those components required to restore normal knee function.
 Healthy tissue is left intact.

 A partial knee replacement is a smaller version of a total knee replacement.
 It involves replacing only the arthritic/damaged portion of the knee joint.